 It’s been a long time since I was able to eat chocolate.
 If you’re new to AIP then you may not realize but chocolate is technically a bean and therefore not allowed.
-Cacao is a common substitute but it’s quite bitter on it’s own therefore other ingredients are needed to get rid of that flavor like coconut milk or avocado.
+Carob is a common substitute but it’s quite bitter on it’s own therefore other ingredients are needed to get rid of that flavor like coconut milk or avocado.
 I have additional food allergies/sensitivities that include coconut and avocado.
 That means I haven’t had anything with chocolate in almost 2 years.
 I’ve never been a big chocolate person but you don’t realize how much you liked something until it’s gone.
 It was nice to eat something chocolately again.

 I personally like having a marshmallow with some hot tea.
 I think it would be great with a cup of warm coconut milk or just plain as a dessert.